 Viktoria Tolstoy vocals

-Ida Sand vocals
+Ida Sand piano and vocals

 Jessica Pilnäs vocals